Blitzkrieg (video game): Gameplay

 The game is split into three modes: campaign, multiplayer and custom game.
 Blitzkrieg centers on 3 distinctive campaigns which features some of the major factions battling it out in World War II.
 They feature the Allies (American and British campaigns), the Germans, and the Soviets.
 Each of those attempt to chronologically re-enact the time periods of the war by devising Chapters into each of the campaigns.

 Each player starts with 'core units'.
 These named units would be the same personnel accompanying the player throughout the chosen Campaign and may gain rank and experience as the player progresses from one Chapter to the other.
 As they fight, units will expend their ammunition, forcing the player to pay attention.
 Each of the individual units can be used separately or in groups, and by highlighting vehicles or humans, groups can be created and then called by a button at any time.
 Because of the dismissal of base-building and unit spawning, strategy is a key ingredient of overall gameplay.

+Reception

+Blizkrieg received mid to high reviews, earning an aggregate 74/100 on Metacritic.

+IGN rated the game highly, giving it an 8.2/10 and praising its gameplay, systems, variety of vehicles and infantry, UI/UX, and increased historical accuracy over its predecessors.

+GameSpot found more flaws in the game but found it generally enjoyable, rating it 7.1/10.
+They praised the gameplay and features but criticized some of the levels' designs and audio.

+Computer Gaming World found that while fun, Blitzkrieg fell short of delivering a good, realistic wargame.
+They praised the game's research and the way it captured the feel of tactical operations.
+The main flaws they found were in the game's scope, aircraft mechanics, and lack of extra features.
+They awarded the game 3.5/5, calling it "the best World War II real-time gaming experience to date."

+PC Gamer also praised Blitzkriegs research and combat but found fault with the RTS gameplay, considering it needlessly complicated, restrictive, and finicky.
+They rated the game 68/100.

+Computer Games Magazine gave the game a 3/5.
+They found Blitzkrieg derivative, generic, and simplisitc, but they enjoyed its balance and quick-paced gameplay.
+While the game improves on the genre in some ways, they found that it carried forward many of its predecessors' faults.